Jiajing Emperor: Natural disasters and the economy

 During the reign of the Jiajing Emperor, the climate was cooler and wetter compared to previous years, but towards the end of his reign, there were warmer winters.
 Temperatures were 1.5 degrees lower than in the second half of the 20th century.
 The south and north of China were affected by floods, while the Yangtze River basin experienced severe drought.
 In 1528, the worst drought of the entire Ming era hit Zhejiang, Shanxi, Shaanxi, and Hubei, resulting in the death of half of the population in some areas of Henan and Jiangnan.
 Jiangnan continued to suffer from droughts, epidemics, rains, and famines until the late 1540s.

 Earthquakes were also a frequent occurrence in the Jiajing era, with many recorded in various areas.
 For instance, in the span of ten months from July 1523 to May 1524, there were 38 recorded earthquakes.
 In Nanjing alone, there were fifteen in just one month in 1525.
 The most devastating earthquake occurred on 23 January 1556, affecting the provinces of Shaanxi, Shanxi, and Henan.
 In Shaanxi, entire regions such as Weinan, Huazhou, Chaoyi, and Sanyuan were left in ruins.
 The Yellow River and the Wei River also overflowed, and some areas experienced tremors for several days.
 The disaster claimed the lives of 830,000 people, including several former ministers.
-As a result, the affected areas were granted tax forgiveness for several years.

-Despite facing occasional challenges from nature, the first half of the 16th century saw significant economic growth in agriculture and crafts, but the state struggled to collect taxes, particularly from newly cultivated land, trade, and handicraft production.
+The affected areas were granted tax forgiveness for several years.
+Despite these natural disasters, the first half of the 16th century saw significant economic growth in agriculture and crafts, but the state struggled to collect taxes, particularly from newly cultivated land, trade, and handicraft production.
 The quotas and revenues set a century earlier were not met.